-The Hospitals has funded construction of property held by NC Health Properties in the amount of \$69,370,055 in exchange for a prepaid asset for future rental payments that will be amortized over 17 years.
-Amortization of this prepaid item during the year ending June 30, 2021 was \$1,392,382 leaving a balance of \$67,977,673 for future years.
+In 2021, UNC Hospitals funded construction of property held by NC Health Properties in exchange for a prepaid asset for future rental payments.
+As of June 30, 2022, the outstanding prepaid balance was \$63,772,680.

 University of North Carolina Faculty Physicians - The UNC Faculty Physicians (UNCFP) is the clinical service component of the UNC School of Medicine.
-At the heart of UNCFP are the approximately 1,337 physicians who provide a full range of specialty and primary care services for patients of UNC Health Care.
+At the heart of UNCFP are the approximately 1,409 physicians who provide a full range of specialty and primary care services for patients of UNC Health Care.
 While the great majority of services are rendered at the inpatient units of UNC Hospitals and the outpatient clinics on the UNC campus, there is a growing range of services provided at clinics in the community.
 There are 22 clinical departments and three administrative units that collectively form UNCFP.